 The Notre Dame Magnificat Choir is comprised of singers from various academic and faith backgrounds who primarily serve as musicians at the Basilica of the Sacred Heart.
 The choir is inclusive, welcoming, and open to all Notre Dame, St. Mary’s, and Holy Cross students who sing in the treble range.
 The choir performs chants, newly commissioned works, and other sacred music from various eras and cultures in both Masses and concerts.
-Recent annual tours have brought the choir to Peru, South America, and to Montréal, Canada.
+This academic year the choir will be traveling on tour to Arizona.
 The choir strives to build upon the rich musical traditions of the Church, to uplift women’s voices, and to serve the community as the hands and feet of Christ.

 The Notre Dame Folk Choir explores and celebrates sacred music from diverse traditions, including Catholic hymns, contemporary jazz and gospel, and Irish folk tunes.
 Our central responsibility is to provide liturgical music for the 12pm Mass community in the Basilica on Sundays and Holy Days during the academic year.
-The choir has recorded 12 albums and toured 4 continents in its 40 year history.
-We invite sopranos, altos, tenors, and basses to join the Folk Choir - this year, we are planning a domestic tour during Spring Break and a pilgrimage/recording in the Holy Land directly after graduation.
+The choir has recorded 12 albums and toured 5 continents in its 40 year history, and has most recently traveled to East Africa and Israel for international tours and recordings.

 Voices of Faith Gospel Choir was founded in 1977 as a faith led student-run organization of approximately 35 members.
 The choir is diverse in faith and heritage but we sing as one to praise the Lord.
 Voices is a group for anyone who is looking to deepen his or her faith in God or looking to learn more about Gospel music and the effect it can have on its listeners.